The loss landscape of deep linear neural networks: a second-order analysis: Introduction

 \section{Introduction}

-Deep learning has been widely used recently due to its good empirical performances in image recognition, natural language processing, speech recognition, among other fields.
+Deep learning has been widely used recently due to its good empirical performances in image recognition, natural language processing, and speech recognition, among other fields.
 However, there is still a gap between theory and practice.
-One of the aspects that are partially missing in the picture is why gradient-based algorithms can achieve low training error despite a highly non-convex function.
-Another partially open question is why they generalize well to unseen data despite many more parameters than the number of points in the training set, and how implicit regularization can help with that.

-Various research directions have been explored to answer these questions, including double-descent and benign overfitting (e.g., \cite{Belkin19-doubleDescent,hastie20-ridgeless,Bartlett20-benignOverfitting}), gradient flow dynamics in Wasserstein space (e.g., \cite{chizat2018global,mei18-meanFieldViewLandscape}), landscape analysis of the empirical risk (e.g., \cite{pmlr-v38-choromanska15,kawaguchi2016deep,DBLP:conf/iclr/HardtM17,haeffele2017global}).
-In this paper, we follow the latter direction, by better characterizing the local structures around critical points of the empirical risk, in the case of deep linear neural networks with the square loss.
+One of the aspects that are partially missing in the picture is why gradient-based algorithms can achieve low training error despite a non-convex objective.
+Another partially open question is why they generalize well to unseen data despite many more parameters than the number of points in the training set, and how implicit regularization can help.
+One important research direction analyses the landscape of the empirical risk.
+In this paper, we characterize the local structures around critical points of the empirical risk, for deep linear neural networks with the square loss.

 Before summarizing the related literature and our main contributions, we first recall definitions that will be key throughout the paper.